Good Budget Option?

 There is no warranty void sticker pasted on any of the four GPU spring-loaded screws.
 A serial no sticker is pasted towards the power connector side.
 There is no NVLink connector on the PCB.

-The above picture is better showing what I have stated above that the shroud has extended over the PCB.
+The above picture better shows what I have stated above, that the shroud has extended over the PCB.
 One can see the 4 composite heat pipes coming out of the heat sink and terminating here.